also available in the book: Chronological Crue Vol.2 - The Nineties

 descends as usual on his bungee rope but has a feeling his roadie will

 not pull the brake on it in time.
-He panics and lets go of the rope
+He panics and lets go of the rope to

-of a person in the audience, before he hits the ground head-first and
+a person in the audience, before he hits the ground head-first and

 blacks out.
-He gets taken to hospital for observation of his concussion,
+He gets taken to Yale-New Haven Hospital in an ambulance

-which not only signals the end of this show, but forces the cancellation of another show.
+end of this show, but forces the cancellation of another show.

-In Binghamton, New York, Mötley resumes playing to arenas again following
+In Binghamton, New York, Mötley resumes playing to arenas again

-before.
+crowd than before.
 It takes Tommy some time to overcome his fear.

-A lawsuit is filed in the Allen Superior
+A lawsuit is filed in the

-concussion, bruising, swelling and continual
+sustained including concussion, bruising, swelling and continual

 headaches, as well as punitive damages to be determined at a jury

 trial.
 He also claims medical expenses and loss of income.